 The risks are accidental - electrical equipment overheating; candle setting fire to paper/foliage; and deliberate - arson attack by setting fire to combustible material.

-The persons at risk are staff in the church office; any person in priest's vestry; congregation; visitors; bell-ringers.
+The persons at risk are any person in priest's vestry; congregation; visitors; bell-ringers.

 Additional controls required to reduce the risk to an acceptable level: